iniqy/RUDE/STEP/EXPERIMENTAL/Center Diffs/diy/README.md

 ## Printing guidance

 Print in stiff materials.
 ASA/PC/PC-CF are good choices for motor plates.

-ASA is a good choice for gear mount (testing is appreciated, PC _should_ probably work)
+Regarding the gear mount, ASA is a good choice for gear mount.
+Avoid PC does not work as it cracks easily and seems to react to silicone oil, PA-GF/CF may also be a good alternative (needs further testing).

 Gear mount needs supports in the center.